UA-Libraries-Research-Data-Services/SmiNav/README.md

 ## Installation of source code in godot

+> [!NOTE]
+> For the program to run, you must have Python 3.7 or greater installed and Python virtual environments installed.

 1. Download the source code from the repository
 `git clone https://github.com/UA-Libraries-Research-Data-Services/SmiNav.git`
 2. Open Godot and click on `Import`